-The Washington Conservation Commission has the most recent information on the statewide VSP program.
-Chelan and Thurston County Draft Work plans are available here.
+The Washington Conservation Commission has more information on the statewide VSP program.
+Other approved plans are also available at the Commission website.

 First Foods-River Vision Presentation for VSP At the September 2016 meeting of the Work Group, Chris Marks and David Haire of the CTUIR gave this presentation showing that restoring First Foods and the River Vision are the driving forces behind the conservation and restoration work of the CTUIR.
 This was followed by discussion of how these align with the goals of VSP.